NanoExplorer/Zeus2-cycle-box/cycle-box-lib/README.md

 * matplotlib

 ## Scripts
-This package includes the following scripts:
+This package includes the following scripts, which you can call from the command line if this pip package is installed:

 * `zhk-live-plots` displays and maintains an up-to-date plot of instrument conditions
 * `zhk-live-table` displays a table of up-to-date temperature readings